-- Washing recommendations
+- Washing recommendations for prewashed denim (everyday care)

 - Vinegar bath for colour fixing